NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 Tentative schedule (may change each week):
 * Nov 9 2021 - Kickoff meeting
 * Nov 16 2021 - Cancer Imaging with Machine Intelligence and Data Science
-* Nov 23 - Slicer in the cloud
+* Nov 23 2021 - Slicer in the cloud
-* Dec 7 - User interfaces for annotation of corresponding landmarks in a longitudinal time series
+* Dec 7 2021 - Slicer in the cloud (continued) + User interfaces for annotation of corresponding landmarks in a longitudinal time series
-* Dec 14 - AR, VR and rendering
+* Dec 14 2021 - AR, VR and rendering
-* Dec 21 - Low cost IGT systems
+* Dec 21 2021 - Low cost IGT systems
-* Jan 11 - AI in Slicer (MONAI, etc.)
+* Jan 11 2022 - AI in Slicer (MONAI, etc.)

 ##  Agenda